Academic year 2024/25

 In 2024/25, the average point scores (APS) for both disadvantaged and non-disadvantaged students have increased slightly compared to last year for each of the A level, applied general, and tech level cohorts.

-Gaps between disadvantaged and non-disadvantaged students have narrowed slightly in comparison to last year for the A level and applied general cohorts.
+Gaps between disadvantaged and non-disadvantaged students have narrowed slightly in comparison to last year for the A level and applied general cohorts

 The A level cohort disadvantage gap has narrowed to 4.6pts, 0.3pts lower than last year.
-The applied general cohort disadvantage gap has also slightly decreased by 0.2pts from last year, now at 2.1pts, however the tech level disadvantage gap has remained almost level at 3.0 pts this year.
+The applied general cohort disadvantage gap has also slightly decreased by 0.2pts from last year, now at 2.1pts, however the tech level disadvantage gap has remained almost level at 3.0pts this year.

 Disadvantaged students also have lower retention rates

 To get a fuller picture on the impact of disadvantaged status, this data should be looked at in conjunction with data on retention rates (the percentage of students who have completed their main study programme at a provider).
 In 2023/24, 92.7% of non-disadvantaged A level students were retained and assessed compared to 84.7% of disadvantaged students.
 Students can only be included in the APS measure if they are entered for examination i.e. if they are retained and assessed.
 More information on 2023/24 retention can be found in the 2023/24 version of this statistical release.
-An update to this statistical release with 2024/25 retention figures is expected to be released in March/April 2026.
+An update to this statistical release with 2024/25 retention figures is expected to be released in March 2026.

-Attainment by ethnicity
+Results by ethnicity

 White students attained the highest average points score (APS) within the A level cohorts in 2024/25

-At A level, most ethnicities had broadly similar attainment except for Black or Black British students, which had an average points score (APS) at least 2.2pts lower than that of any other major ethnic group.
+At A level, most ethnicities had broadly similar attainment except for Black or Black British students, which had an average points score (APS) at least 2.3pts lower than that of any other major ethnic group.
 White students achieved the highest APS, 3.4pts higher than that of Black or Black British students.

-The rank order of attainment by ethnicity has remained almost unchanged at A level for the past five years, including through the COVID-19 pandemic and the changes to the grading processes.
+The rank order of attainment by ethnicity has remained unchanged at A level for the past five years, including through the COVID-19 pandemic and the changes to the grading processes.

 Asian or Asian British students achieved the highest APS within the applied general and tech level cohorts (30.6pts and 29.7pts respectively).